 If your score was substantially lower than what you had hoped for, plan on adding more hours to your study time. it’s likely that you haven’t been studying enough.

 Happy With Your Score?
 Congrats, You’re Done!

 You’ll know you’ve done enough studying for the SAT when your score report comes back and you’ve reached or exceeded the score you were aiming for.
-Pat yourself on the back, and put those Tae-Kwondo lessons and Model UN trips back on the calendar!
+Pat yourself on the back, and put those sports and extracurricular activities back on the calendar.

-What score should you set as your goal?
-This differs from student to student.
+The right target score differs from student to student.
 Your target score might be the score you need to be competitive at a particular college or university you’re applying to, or it might be the score requirement for a scholarship you’re applying for.
-Or perhaps you’re looking to balance a less-than-stellar GPA, and so you’re aiming for the highest score possible.
+Or, perhaps you’re looking to balance a less-than-stellar GPA, and so you’re aiming for the highest score possible.

 Don’t work yourself to the bone if your score has stopped improving after lots of committed studying.

-Know when to call it when you’ve worked incredibly hard, devoted countless hours to study, and seen your score plateau, even if it’s a number lower than you had hoped.
+Know when to call it when you’ve worked incredibly hard, devoted countless hours to studying, and seen your score plateau, even if it’s a number lower than you had hoped.
 Not everyone can score a 1600, after all, and it’s quite possible that you’ve done the best you can do.
 There’s no reason to drive yourself crazy or wear yourself out in maniacal pursuit of a higher score.
-Like Captain Ahab and the White Whale in Moby Dick, you don’t want to pursue something unattainable single-mindedly at the expense of all else, and wear yourself down.

-For more information about the SAT, check out our website Prep Expert.
+For more information about the SAT, check out the Prep Expert website.
 Best of luck studying for the SAT!